|MEETING PLACE:||The Gonzo Inn, 100 W 200 S, Moab, Utah|

 Please indicate on your guest registration form whether you want to rent a sleep kit or if you prefer to bring your own.

 - Sleep Kit: Can be rented for $40 per person.
-Sleep kits consist of a sleeping bag with sheet liner, deluxe 3-inch thick foam and air-filled sleeping pad, ground tarp, pillow and pillowcase.
+Sleep kits consist of a sleeping bag with sheet liner, deluxe 3-inch thick air-filled sleeping pad, pillow and pillowcase

 - Sleeping Pad Only: The deluxe 3-inch thick foam and air-filled pad only may be rented for $15